 Stop by the library to look at:

-Also see the library “need to cite” page for a guide for assembling your work cited in your paper.
+Also see the library “Citation Style Guide” for a guide for assembling your work cited in your paper.

 The following is the California State University, Channel Islands policy on academic dishonesty found in the 2008-2009 Catalog: